 “The end-of-life lab that we do is highly immersive, deep, emotional learning,” says Adams. “it’s a tough lab.
 Not many schools want to tackle it on such a deep level.
 Here, we are very passionate about what we do.”

-Dr. Lisa Welikovitch is the associate dean, Postgraduate Medical Education (PGME) in UCalgary's Cumming School of Medicine.
+Dr. Lisa Welikovitch, MD, is the associate dean, Postgraduate Medical Education (PGME) in UCalgary's Cumming School of Medicine.
 She is an associate professor in the Department of Medicine and a member of the Libin Cardiovascular Institute of Alberta.
 Her main areas of interest are Echocardiography and medical education.
 Dr. Welikovitch has served as educational director for C-SPIN (Canadian Stroke Prevention Intervention Network), responsible for programs that target trainees and junior faculty who wish to pursue clinical research careers.